molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 ### SSH stuff

-Using the red Create button in the upper right corner of Exosphere, I chose _SSH Public Key_ to upload my ssh public key.
+Using the red **Create** button in the upper right corner of Exosphere, I chose _SSH Public Key_ to upload my ssh public key.
 I named it `cormy` and pasted in the contents of the public key file _~/.ssh/id_rsa.pub_ on my local laptop.

+**Ideally, the computer you use to set up everything should be the one you plan to have with you at Woods Hole.**

-Once you have created an instance to login to (see below), you can create an entry in your _~/.ssh/config_ file to make it easy to login.
+Once you have created an instance to login to (see next section below), you can create an entry in your (local laptop's) _~/.ssh/config_ file to make it easy to login.
 ~~~~~~
 Host molevm
     HostName 149.165.156.59